Setting Healthy Boundaries:

 Those whose boundaries are too rigid literally shut out

-by an immense wall with no gates.
+house surrounded by an immense wall with no gates.
 No one is allowed in.

 Those whose boundaries are too loose